Getting Started

 Note

 If multiple deployments/applications are assigned to a single location, you must confirm that they do not conflict.
 Some examples to keep in mind are service/application ports, resources (over subscribing), duplicate applications, or other application conflicts within the same namespace.
-Ensure you search for the application Helm chart, not the container, model, or collections.
+Ensure you search for the application Helm chart rather than the container, model, or collections.

 To perform deployment updates or removals, refer to the Managing your Fleet section.

-The following table describes the three possible deployment statuses:
+The following table describes the three possible deployment statuses that can appear in the Status column:

 Status